-The latest public releases of Sailfish OS targets (and appropriate toolings) are found here: https://releases.sailfishos.org/sdk/targets/
+The latest public releases of build target and tooling images can be found here: https://releases.sailfishos.org/sdk/targets/

 sdk-assistant create SailfishOS-latest Sailfish_OS-latest-Sailfish_SDK_Tooling-i486.tar.7z sdk-assistant create SailfishOS-latest-armv7hl Sailfish_OS-latest-Sailfish_SDK_Target-armv7hl.tar.7z sdk-assistant create SailfishOS-latest-aarch64 Sailfish_OS-latest-Sailfish_SDK_Target-aarch64.tar.7z sdk-assistant create SailfishOS-latest-i486 Sailfish_OS-latest-Sailfish_SDK_Target-i486.tar.7z